edunham/site/2015/02/13/my_second_steps_with_javascript.rst

 ===============================

 There are many things to hate about Javascript.
-I'm not a fan of the language, and I've been known to laugh at people when they make unqualified claims that' it's "good".
+I'm not a fan of the language, and I've been known to laugh at people when they make unqualified claims that it's "good".

 However, I sometimes find myself wanting to build toys and share them with everyone who has a web browser.
-Compared to the security and scaling implications of making my poor little VPS run a bunch of other peoples' code for them, Javascript becomes the only viable option.
+Compared to the security and scaling implications of making my poor little VPS run a bunch of other people's code for them, Javascript becomes the only viable option.

 .. more::